sartaj/recipe-example-app/readme.md

 ## Tech Stack Used

-- [x] React Native with Expo (although in a real app, may not used Expo due to issues with custom native module development)
+- [x] React Native with Expo (although in a real app, may not used Expo due to issues with custom native module development).
 - [x] TypeScript with all React components, Redux Actions, Redux Reducers strongly typed, meaning most errors are caught by the compiler.
 - [x] `react-navigation` for native navigation capabilities, including native access to back buttons.
 - [x] Redux with React Hooks to show centralized state management with the syntactic simplicity of hooks.